location

 Diagnostic Tests and Treatment Procedure for Uterine Fibroids

-During diagnosis, the doctor asks about the medical history and physically examines the fibroids.
-To identify the number of fibroids, size of the fibroids, and exact location of fibroid doctor suggests a few diagnostic tests.
-Some common diagnostic tests are as follows:
+During diagnosis, the doctor asks about the medical history and physically examines the uterine fibroids.
+To check the number, size, and exact location of the fibroids in the uterus doctor suggests a few diagnostic tests.
+Some common diagnostic tests for fibroids include the following:

 • Ultrasound scan of the pelvis: It is an imaging test that uses high-frequency sound waves to produce real-time images.
-The doctor usually recommends it to determine the exact location of fibroids.
+Gynecologists usually recommend it to confirm the exact location of fibroids.

 • Abdominal and pelvic CT scan: It is a non-invasive procedure that provides more details of soft tissues, blood vessels, and internal organs.